Governance

 Tebogo Makgati serves as the Programmes Assistant at the African World Heritage Fund (AWHF), where he plays a key role in supporting the planning, coordination, and implementation of capacity-building programmes and conservation initiatives across the continent.
 His responsibilities include managing the AWHF grant system, supporting stakeholder engagement, and ensuring the efficient delivery of technical and logistical assistance for workshops and projects.

 Tebogo’s work is central to translating AWHF’s strategic vision into action.
 By reviewing project proposals, managing grant documentation, and evaluating technical reports, he ensures that resources are directed where they are needed most—especially at sites facing urgent conservation challenges.
-His efforts contribute directly to preserving Africa’s rich heritage and supporting sustainable development for communities living in and around World Heritage sites.

 Miss Alina Plattes